confluentinc/jmx-monitoring-stacks/README.md

 # How to use with Confluent Cloud

-The demo with Confluent Cloud needs a running instance and you (as a user) are required to gather some details before spinning up the Confluent Cloud monitoring solution.
+The demo with Confluent Cloud needs a Confluent Cloud cluster and you (as a user) are required to gather some details before spinning up the Confluent Cloud monitoring solution.
 Please refer to this [README](ccloud-prometheus-grafana/README.md) for detailed steps to run a Confluent Cloud based sample dashboard.

-# How to use with cp-ansible
+# How to use with Confluent cp-ansible

 To add JMX exporter configurations from this project into [Confluent cp-ansible](https://github.com/confluentinc/cp-ansible) add the following configurations: